Learning Models over Relational Data using Sparse Tensors and Functional Dependencies: Open Problems

 \section{Open Problems}

 Our in-database learning framework raises open questions on statistics, algorithm design, and optimization.
 We next sketch a few representative questions.

-One research direction is to extend the class of statistical models to train efficiently inside the database beyond those considered in this paper.
-Our formulation~\eqref{eqn:generic:J} captures a common class of regression models (such as $\pr$ and $\fama$) and classification models (such as logistic and SVM), which is done by changing the loss function $\calLL$.
+One research direction is to further extend the class of statistical models that can be trained efficiently by exploiting the structure of the underlying relational database.
+Our formulation~\eqref{eqn:generic:J} captures a common class of regression models (such as $\pr$ and $\fama$), classification models (such as logistic and SVM), and unsupervised learning techniques (such as principal component analysis) which is done by changing the loss function $\calLL$.
 It remains open how to extend our formulation to capture latent variable models.

 The aggregates defining $\vec\Sigma$, $\mv c$, point evaluation, and gradient computation are ``multi-output'' queries.
 They deserve a systematic investigation, from formulation to evaluation and complexity analysis.
 In practice, one often reserves a fragment of the training data for model validation.
 It is an interesting question to incorporate this data partitioning requirement into our framework.